CrocSwap/blog-posts/drafts/markout.md

 For these reasons, we typically expect the spot price of ETH on Binance to be a more accurate and less biased measure of the fair price of ETH than the Uniswap pool price.

 Consequently, we downloaded all 1-minute candles on the ETH/BUSD spot market from Binance (referred to as [K-lines](https://binance-docs.github.io/apidocs/spot/en/#kline-candlestick-data) in the Binance API) from August 1, 2021 onward.
-We use the average of the opening and closing price of each candle to calculate markout prices.
+We use the opening price and timestamp of each candle to calculate markout prices.

 Doing so, we see that using markouts from Binance data actually provide *worse* estimates of LP profitability compared to both the original Dune analysis and our revised analysis: